screwdriver-cd/guide/docs/user-guide/templates.md

 ### Writing a template yaml

 To create a template, create a new repo with a `sd-template.yaml` file.
 The file should contain a namespace, name, version, description, maintainer email, and a config with an image and steps.
 If no namespace is specified, a 'default' namespace will be applied.
 An optional `images` keyword can be defined to list supported images with a descriptive label.
-Users can use an alias in place of the actual image (e.g.:, `image: latest-image` would translate into `image: node:8`).
-Full example in our [screwdriver-cd-test/template-example repo](https://github.com/screwdriver-cd-test/template-example).
+Basic example can be found in our [screwdriver-cd-test/template-example repo](https://github.com/screwdriver-cd-test/template-example).

 Example `sd-template.yaml`: